ChillLive/ChillLiveWallpaperProject/README.md

   [Dowload the app on Google Play Store](https://play.google.com/store/apps/details?id=com.chilllive.chillwallpaperproject)

-  This app is - _and will_ - only be available on the Google Play Store
+  This app is - _and will_ - only be available on Android

   </div>